AlexKalopsia/bit-hunter/README.md

 # BitHunter

-BitHunter is a tool to pull trophy images and apply custom frames to them.
+BitHunter is a tool to pull trophy information and apply custom frames to their images.
-The tool can be configured to export to multiple sizes and multiple formats.
+The tool can be configured to export to multiple image sizes and multiple formats.

 ## How to use